The N5K Challenge: Non-Limber Integration for LSST Cosmology: Challenge set-up

 The accuracy of each method was quantified in terms of the $\chi^2$ statistic with respect to the benchmarks:

-where $\bar{\sf C}_b$ is a $15\times15$ matrix containing all benchmark auto- and cross-power spectra in bandpower $b$ and adding where appropriate terms accounting for LSST-level shape- and shot-noise, $\Delta{\sf C}_b$ is the difference between the benchmark prediction and the prediction from a given non-Limber method, and $N_b$ is the effective number of modes for that bandpower:
+where $\bar{\sf C}_b$ is a $15\times15$ matrix containing all benchmark auto- and cross-power spectra in bandpower $b$ and adding where appropriate terms accounting for LSST-level shape-noise ($\epsilon_s^2 / n_s$ with $\epsilon_s=0.28$ and $n_s$= 27 source galaxies per arcmin$^2$) and shot-noise ($ 1 / n_l$ with $n_l$=40 lens galaxies per arcmin$^2$). $\Delta{\sf C}_b$ is the difference between the benchmark prediction and the prediction from a given non-Limber method, and $N_b$ is the effective number of modes for that bandpower: